 - The U.S. Federal Trade Commission's investigation remains pending.
 Litigation regarding privilege claims has now been resolved.
-Indivior has produced certain documents that it had previously withheld as privileged; other such documents have not been produced. - Civil antitrust claims have been filed by (a) a putative class of direct purchasers, (b) a putative class of end payor purchasers, (c) Amneal Pharmaceuticals LLC (Amneal), a manufacturer of generic buprenorphine/naloxone tablets, and (d) a group of states, now numbering 41, and the District of Columbia.
-Each set of plaintiffs filed generally similar claims alleging, among other things, that Indivior violated U.S. federal and/or state antitrust and consumer protection laws in attempting to delay generic entry of alternatives to SUBOXONE® tablets.
+Indivior has produced certain documents that it had previously withheld as privileged; other such documents have not been produced. - Civil antitrust claims have been filed by (a) a class of direct purchasers, (b) a class of end payor plaintiffs, and (c) a group of states, now numbering 41, and the District of Columbia.
+Each set of plaintiffs filed generally similar claims alleging, among other things, that Indivior violated U.S. federal and/or state antitrust and consumer protection laws in attempting to delay generic entry of alternatives to SUBOXONE® Tablets.
 Plaintiffs further allege that Indivior unlawfully acted to lower the market share of these products.
-The Group has settled the dispute with Amneal, and Amneal has dismissed its claims against the Group with prejudice.
 The other antitrust cases are pending in federal court in the Eastern District of Pennsylvania.
 Pre-trial proceedings were coordinated.
-The fact discovery period has closed.
-Class certification motions are briefed and pending.
-Expert discovery is largely complete.
+The fact and expert discovery periods have closed, although certain discovery disputes remain pending.
+On September 27, 2019, the court certified a class of direct purchasers of branded Suboxone® Tablets.
+The same day, the court also certified, with respect to specified issues, a class of end-payor plaintiffs.
+The court denied certification of a putative "nationwide injunctive class" of end-payor plaintiffs.
+On October 11, 2019, Indivior filed a motion with the Court of Appeals for the Third Circuit, asking that court to accept an appeal regarding the certification of the direct purchaser class.